-Choosing to develop confidence allows you to learn & choose who you are and incrementally become someone who is proud of their identity, exudes self appreciation, self acceptance and self love.
+Choosing to develop confidence allows you to learn & choose who you are and incrementally become someone who is proud of their identity, and exudes self-appreciation, self-acceptance and self-love.

 “Confidence” is a nominal word describing a concept that is in fact complex, transitional, circumstantial and situational.

 There’s not just a class you can take or boxes that can be ticked off whereupon a certificate in confidence is presented!